sheltermanager/asm3/src/static/pages/manual/_sources/generaldiary.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^

-To view all the diary notes for the current user, or created by the current user, go to the home screen or navigate to :menuselection:`ASM --> View My Diary Notes`.
+To view all the diary notes for the current user, or created by the current user, go to the home screen or navigate to :menuselection:`ASM --> Diary --> View My Diary Notes`.

 You will be given a list of all your diary notes.
 You may edit them to mark